rebazaes/academic-kickstart/content/post/DirPol.md

 +++
 This is the first part of the notes about Directed Polymers.
-I'm going to talk about these topics tomorrow in the university.\\
+I'm going to talk about these topics tomorrow at the university.

 {{% staticref "random-polymers-ch1.pdf" "newtab" %}}Chapter 1{{% /staticref %}}